harshamanickam123/Smart-Umis-App/README.md

 ### 3. Configure API URL

-In `lib/main.dart`, update the API URL:
+In `lib/main.dart`, update the API URL based on your setup:

 ```dart
 // For Android Emulator